Hilton Honors Aspire Card Review: Big Savings From Annual Travel Credits

 Hilton Honors American Express Card

-The is the no-fee card offered by American Express and Hilton.
+The is the no-annual-fee card (see Rates & Fees; terms apply) offered by American Express and Hilton.

 The American Express Hilton Honors Card allows cardmembers to earn: